htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Piety/Domain Effects/Storm Domain Effect.md

 # Storm Domain Effect

-Each enemy in a 3-cube area within 10 squares of you takes lightning damage equal to 5 + your [[Conduit|conduit]] level.
+Each enemy in a 3-cube area within 10 squares of you takes lightning damage equal to 5 + your conduit level.